Stop what you’re doing.

-I think anyone who’s used computers for any length of time has been where you are now.
-I know I’ve been there on more than one occasion.
+I think anyone who has used computers for any length of time has been where you are now.
+I know I have, and more than once.

-The answer to your question is really, “maybe”.
+The answer to your question is “Maybe.”
 It depends on a lot of things.

 Stop — just stop

 First — and this is important — stop using the disk that had the file.

 To increase the likelihood that the file can be recovered, stop doing things that write to the disk.